Maryland Burn Injury Lawyers

 - Steam burns, which can damage your airways and your lungs.

 Burns can be caused by unsafe working environments, car accidents, defective space heaters and improperly labeled cleaners.
 At Plaxen Adler Muncy, P.A., we protect the rights of burn injury victims whose pain and suffering are the direct result of someone else’s negligence.
 We know what kind of treatments are necessary for burn victims, and how a serious burn may affect your ability to provide for yourself and your family.
 Our aggressive personal injury attorneys fight hard for our clients to ensure that their needs are taken care of, so that they can begin the healing process in a less stressful way.

 Maryland’s premier personal injury law firm

-At Plaxen & Adler, P.A. we believe that burn injury victims deserve compensation that can truly help them.
+At Plaxen Adler Muncy, P.A. we believe that burn injury victims deserve compensation that can truly help them.
 We never stop fighting on behalf of our clients.
 Please call 410-730-7737 or contact us online to discuss your case with an attorney who know how to win.